gottacatchenall/ms_data_schema_macroecology/manuscript.md

 associate climate data (derived from WorldClim, CHLSEA, or similar) with species occurrence data [@Dansereau2021SimJl].
 Both observations contain information about an `AbstractLocation`.
-If the climate data is in a raster format, and the locations are in coordinates, w could define concrete types
+If the climate data is in a raster format, and the locations are in coordinates, we could define concrete types
 `RasterLocation` and `CoordinateLocation`, both of which are subtypes of `AbstractLocation`.
 Some methods of analysis might want this data in the form of